Elizabeth Pipko: Political career

-She told The Algemeiner, that the Lest People Forget project aims to modernize and “decentralize” education about the Holocaust.
+She told The Algemeiner that the Lest People Forget project aims to modernize and "decentralize" education about the Holocaust.
+That same year, Pipko was named on the Algemeiner Journal's annual J100 list, honoring the top 100 people positively influencing Jewish life.

 Pipko has written opinion pieces on the topic of antisemitism for Fox News, the Jewish Voice, and Newsweek.

-Elizabeth regularly appears across cable television programs to speak on topics from pop culture to politics.
+Pipko regularly appears across cable television programs to speak on topics from pop culture to politics.

+In May 2024, Pipko was named national spokeswoman for the Republican National Committee.
+Pipko is a Zionist, having stated after her appointment that "Supporting Israel is in the best interest of the United States."

+Pipko has criticized Pro-Palestinian protests on college campuses, specifically at her alma mater, Harvard.
+In an interview with Ynet news, she claimed "What we are seeing now on campuses is simply awful.
+I am a big supporter of peaceful protests, but that's not the case, and the things that come out of there are simply disgusting." and said Donald Trump would support Israel with a future administration.

 Author

-Pipko published two books of poetry: Sweet Sixteen (2013, ISBN 9781480800731) and About You (2018, ISBN 1480863106).
+Pipko self-published through Archway Publishing two books of poetry: Sweet Sixteen (2013, ISBN 9781480800731) and About You (2018, ISBN 1480863106).

 In 2020, Pipko's book Finding My Place: Making My Parents' American Dream Come True (2020, ISBN 164293559X) was released through Post Hill Press.